Herzfeld-Lab/GEOCLASS-image/README.md

 2. A `.npy`-formatted 'contour' file containing a list of UTM coordinates which define the boundaries of the area-of-interest for the classification task.

 There is an example Config folder with the above files included in `NN_Class/Config/mlp_test_negri`, which contains the configuration for classifying surface types of the Negribreen Glacier from WorldView GeoTIFF images.
 The easiest way to set up your own project is to copy this folder, and change the necessary parameters.
 In order to create your own area-of-interest contour file, skip to the [Generating a Contour File](#generating-a-contour-file) section before proceeding with the rest of this tutorial.
+### Setting up the Image Folder
+In order to train a network directly from images, the training image folder needs to be set up correctly.
+Inside this folder should be be a folder for each class, labeled with the class number, that you want to train the network on.
+In each class' folder the images need to be labeled in the following manner.
+The first digits of the image should be the class that it is associated with.
+The last digit in the image's name is the WV image from the dataset it was taken from.While this is only needed for training VarioMLP, this should be set to zero if there are no WV images associated with the image.
+If you are not using outside images, this process is automated during the [labeling](#labeling-training-data) proccess.
 ## Config Parameters
 The YAML-formatted `.config` file contains all of the configuration parameters for a classification task.
 To create your own config file, simply copy the example provided in `NN_Class/Config/mlp_test_negri/mlp_test_negri.config` and change the parameters to fit your task.
 The config file must have the exact format provided in the example file for the NN_Class software to work.
 The parameters in the config file are split into 5 categories, which are defined as follows:
 ### Model Parameters